 Important papers, documents, passports, and photos can be scanned and placed on a thumb drive.
 If you don’t have these capabilities, don’t worry – just make copies and put them in one binder, which can be stored in one of the bins.

 Of course I have the usual variety of flashlights, headlamps and lanterns—plus a store of batteries.
-But one of my smaller bins contains all types of candles, from tapers, to jar candles, to sterno candles, candleholders and lots of boxes of matches.
+But one of my smaller bins contains all types of candles; from tapers, to jar candles, to sterno candles, candleholders and lots of boxes of matches.
 These could come in handy during a long power-outage as we could save batteries and use candles during the times we are awake.

 First Aid and Medications: